astrochun/voxcharta-my-voting-record/README.md

 The primary script to execute is [`vox_run`](bin/vox_run)

-Execution requires only one argument, which is the the full path to the HTML file.
-It can be provided with `-f` or `--filename`
+Execution requires only one argument, which is the full path to the HTML file.
+It can be provided with the `-f` or `--filename` command-line flags.

 ```
 $ vox_run -f /full/path/to/myvotingrecords.htm
 ```

 All contents are stored in `/full/path/to`.
-Unless `--json_outfile` and `--csv_outfile` are provided, the output files are:
+Unless `-j`/`--json_outfile` and `-c`/`--csv_outfile` flags are provided, these are the output files are:

  - JSON: `/full/path/to/myvotingrecords.json`
  - CSV: `/full/path/to/myvotingrecords.csv`